adrianperal/Javascript-Playground/README.md

  * Calculator (some trouble with function calculate..)

 Odin Career Path: Javascript
- * Intermediate HTML and CSS Course
+ * Intermediate HTML and CSS Course (Working from remote repository)